Turtle-Sprite/Project-Two/README.md

 # Description
 * Create an organizer for all your to-dos.
 Set dates, reminders, and login to your profile to update progress.

+- Goals for this project are to:
+    - [ ]  Affirm learning of sequelize
+    - [ ]  Affirm learning of express
+    - [ ]  Create a bootstrap website
+    - [ ]  Learn more about APIs
+    - [ ]  Learn about user login creation and security
+    - [ ]  Learn about encrypting login information
+    - [ ]  Learn about retrieving encrypted information
+    - [ ]  Implement an existing API in my website using axios

 # API
 * Unsplash.com